 - Vaginal dryness

 A woman should consider HRT if menopausal symptoms adversely affect quality of life and lifestyle changes haven’t helped or can’t be followed.
+HRT can also benefit those women who are not suffering significant menopausal symptoms but wish to get the benefits of hormone therapy such as cardiovascular protection when stated within ten years of menopause or before the age of 60.
 However, hormone therapy will not change life circumstances and stress maybe due to other factors, in which situation HRT may not be as helpful as one hoped.

-Women need both oestrogen and progesterone if the uterus (womb) is still present (no hysterectomy) as the progesterone (in the form of patch, tablet, injection or coil) is used to protect the lining of the womb from abnormal thickening and womb cancer.
-If the oestrogen were to be used alone, this would lead to bleeding.
+Women need both oestrogen and progesterone if the uterus (womb) is still present (no hysterectomy) as the progesterone (in the form of patch, tablet, injection or coil) is used to protect the lining of the womb from abnormal thickening and womb cancer, if the oestrogen were to be used alone, leading to bleeding.

 While oestrogen is the most effective treatment available for relief of menopausal symptoms, most importantly hot flushes, night sweats and vaginal dryness, Hormone Replacement Therapy (HRT) is not for everyone.
 Side effects of HRT include breast soreness, water retention and vaginal bleeding.
 Mood changes and bloating are seen more often with the combined preparations.
-All these symptoms tend to settle with time.
+All these symptoms tend to settle within a few weeks.